MicrosoftDocs/microsoft-365-docs/microsoft-365/security/strengthen-security-posture-investigate-improve.md

 - tier1
 ---

-# Strengthen your security posture - Phase 3: Investigate and improve
+# Strengthen your security posture - Investigate and improve

-Welcome to **Phase 3: Investigate and improve** in our **[Strengthen your security posture](../security/security-posture-solution-overview.md)** solution.
+Welcome to Phase 3 of [Strengthen your security posture](../security/security-posture-solution-overview.md): **Investigate and improve**.

 This article describes the following capabilities that you can use to measure your current security posture and actions you can take to start improving it: